n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook.md

+---
+title: Webhook node - n8n Documentation
+description: Documentation for the Webhook node in n8n, a workflow automation platform.
+Includes guidance on usage, and links to examples.
+---

 # Webhook

 The Webhook node is one of the most powerful nodes in n8n.
 It allows you to create [webhooks](https://en.wikipedia.org/wiki/Webhook) which can be used to receive data from apps and services when an event occurs.
 It is a Trigger node, which means that it serves as the starting point for an n8n workflow.
 This allows several different services to connect to n8n and run a workflow when data is received.